dwhan89/pitas/README.md

 **CU**rved **S**ky **P**ower **S**pectra

 ------
-I bulit a wrapper around Thibaut's curved sky mode coupling routine, so that it can seamlessly integrate with existing ACT analysis pipelines.
+This code is a wrapper around Thibaut's curved sky mode coupling routine, so that it can seamlessly integrate with existing ACT analysis pipelines.

 ------